 Why You Should Create Your Homemade Laundry Detergent

-We live in an age where more people are opting for various do-it-yourself projects thanks to the abundance of How-to information available on YouTube and other websites such as DIY Network, Lifehacker, and different recipes online.
+We live in an age where more people are opting for various do-it-yourself projects thanks to the abundance of How-to information available on YouTube and other websites such as Instructables, Lifehacker, and DIY Network.
 Instead of relying solely on store-bought products or conventional solutions, individuals of all ages and skill levels are taking matters into their own hands to save money, improve their creativity, bond with their peers, or even help save the environment.

 Today, one of the most trending DIY products in the market is homemade laundry detergent.
 As modern consumers become more aware of the toxic chemicals found in store-bought detergents (phosphates, bleach, formaldehyde, SLS, etc.), they’re rapidly switching to safer options.

 The only problem is that modern, harmless chemical-free alternatives are either more expensive or low in demand due to the lack of awareness and low sales.
 Therefore, making homemade laundry detergent has become a popular solution for consumers looking to lead a safer, more eco-friendly lifestyle.

 In this article, RECAPP is sharing the key benefits of DIY laundry detergent so you can learn how to make it using different recipes online.

 Most people claim that store-bought products are cheaper because they’re made in bulk and that the raw materials are available to manufacturers at wholesale prices.
 However, most brands often keep a steep profit margin to accommodate other costs, including advertising, operations, and distribution.